marcndo/-Customer-Support-Intelligence-System/README.md

 # Customer-Support-Intelligence-System

-Machine Learning Engineering Portfolio

-Marcel Ambo Ndowah — Machine Learning Engineer
+## Marcel Ambo Ndowah — Junior to Mid-Level Machine Learning Engineer

-This repository presents a focused portfolio of applied machine learning work.
-It is designed for hiring managers and technical reviewers who want to understand how I approach problems, structure work, and make decisions as a machine learning engineer.
+This repository presents a Customer Support Intelligence System built as a professional machine learning portfolio project.
+It demonstrates how I design, implement, and evaluate ML components that support real customer support workflows such as ticket classification, prioritization, and insight extraction.

-Reviewers should assess this repository as they would a real project handoff: by scanning structure first, then diving into artefacts to evaluate clarity, correctness, and engineering judgment.
+Reviewers should assess this repository as they would an internal ML system: by examining problem framing, data handling, model choices, evaluation rigor, and clarity of documentation.

 ## About

-I am targeting a Machine Learning Engineer role at the junior to mid level, working on applied ML systems rather than isolated experiments.
+I am targeting a Machine Learning Engineer role at the junior to mid level, with a focus on applied ML systems that support business operations.

-My approach emphasizes:

-Clear problem framing before modeling

-Reproducible and inspectable workflows

-Practical trade-offs between accuracy, complexity, and maintainability

-Documentation that supports review, debugging, and iteration

-I focus on building systems that can be understood, evaluated, and extended by other engineers.
-I value correctness, traceability, and alignment with real product or business constraints.
+This project reflects how I approach customer-support ML problems:

+Start from operational pain points, not algorithms

+Translate support workflows into ML tasks

+Build interpretable and maintainable solutions

+Communicate limitations and risks clearly

+I prioritize solutions that are understandable by engineers, data teams, and non-ML stakeholders such as support leads.

 ## Portfolio Overview

-This repository contains end-to-end ML work organized as discrete, reviewable artefacts:

-Problem briefs — define scope, assumptions, success criteria
+This repository contains artefacts required to build and review a Customer Support Intelligence System:

+Problem definitions — business-aligned ML objectives

-Data pipelines — data ingestion, validation, and preprocessing
+Support data pipelines — ticket ingestion and cleaning

-Exploratory analyses — targeted analysis to inform modeling choices

-Models — baseline and improved models with documented rationale
+Exploratory analysis — understanding customer issues and noise

+ML models — classification and prioritization baselines

-Evaluation reports — metrics, errors, and limitations
+Evaluation reports — performance and failure analysis

-Operational scripts — training, evaluation, and inference entry points
+Operational scripts — training and inference workflows

-Each section exists to show how decisions are made, not just final results.
-A reviewer can trace outputs back to inputs, assumptions, and code.
+Each artefact exists to show how raw customer support data becomes actionable intelligence.

 ## Core Work Artefacts
 Repository Structure
 ├── problems/
-│   └── problem_statement.md
+│   └── support_problem_definition.md
 ├── data/
 │   ├── raw/
 │   ├── processed/
-│   └── data_validation.md
+│   └── data_quality_checks.md
 ├── notebooks/
+│   ├── ticket_exploration.ipynb
-│   ├── exploration.ipynb
+│   ├── label_distribution.ipynb
 │   └── error_analysis.ipynb
 ├── src/
+│   ├── ingestion/
-│   ├── data/
+│   ├── preprocessing/
 │   ├── features/
 │   ├── models/
 │   └── evaluation/
 ├── reports/
+│   ├── model_performance.md
-│   └── model_evaluation.md
+│   └── support_insights.md
 ├── scripts/
-│   ├── train.py
+│   ├── train_model.py
-│   ├── evaluate.py
+│   ├── evaluate_model.py
-│   └── infer.py
+│   └── predict_ticket.py
 └── README.md

 ## What These Artefacts Show

-Problem statements clarify scope and constraints before implementation.

-Data artefacts demonstrate handling of real, imperfect datasets.

-Notebooks are used for analysis, not production logic.

-Source code follows modular structure suitable for scaling.

-Reports communicate results and limitations clearly.
+Problem definitions map support needs (routing, prioritization, tagging) to ML tasks.

+Data artefacts address messy, unbalanced, text-heavy support data.

+Exploration notebooks inform labeling strategy and feature design.

+Models start with interpretable baselines suitable for support teams.

+Reports translate metrics into operational impact.

-Scripts reflect how models would be trained or evaluated in practice.
+Scripts reflect how models would be used in a real support pipeline.

-This structure mirrors industry workflows where experimentation, modeling, and evaluation are separated but connected.
+This mirrors ML workflows used in customer support automation and analytics.

 Issue Handling and Review Approach

-I treat gaps and risks as first-class outputs.

-Issues are identified during data inspection, training, or evaluation.

-Findings are logged in markdown reports or notebook cells with context.

-Each issue includes:

-Observed behavior

-Likely cause

-Impact on metrics or usability

-Recommended next step

-I prioritize issues based on downstream impact, not theoretical interest.
-This allows informed decisions about whether to iterate, simplify, or stop.
+Customer support data is noisy and risk-prone.
+I handle issues explicitly.

+Data gaps, label noise, and ambiguity are documented.

+Misclassified tickets are reviewed and categorized.

+Issues are assessed based on support impact (e.g., wrong routing vs. low-priority error).

+Findings are written in plain language for both technical and non-technical reviewers.

+This approach supports informed decisions about model readiness and deployment risk.

 Technical and Workflow Depth

-Projects follow a consistent end-to-end workflow:

-Define the problem and success metrics

-Inspect and validate data assumptions

-Establish a simple baseline model
+The system follows an end-to-end customer support ML workflow:

+Define support objectives (e.g., ticket category prediction)

+Validate incoming ticket data

+Establish simple, interpretable baselines

-Iterate with controlled improvements
+Iterate with controlled feature improvements

-Evaluate performance and failure modes
+Evaluate by class-level and error-type performance

-Document outcomes and limitations
+Produce insights relevant to support operations

-Tools are connected through scripts rather than manual steps.
-Data flows from raw inputs to processed datasets, into models, and out to evaluation reports.
-This structure supports repeatability and review.
+Data flows from raw tickets to processed features, into models, and out to actionable outputs such as predicted categories or priority levels.

-Tools and Skills
+## Tools and Skills
 Skills Demonstrated

-Problem framing and metric selection

-Data preprocessing and validation
+Translating support workflows into ML tasks

+Text preprocessing for customer tickets

-Feature engineering
+Feature engineering for short, noisy text

-Supervised learning workflows
+Supervised classification

-Model evaluation and error analysis
+Model evaluation and error inspection

-Reproducible experimentation
+ML system structuring for operational use

 Tools Used in This Repository

-Python — core implementation language
+Python — core implementation

-NumPy / pandas — data manipulation
+NumPy / pandas — data handling

 scikit-learn — modeling and evaluation

-Jupyter Notebook — controlled analysis
+Jupyter Notebook — exploratory analysis

-Git — version control and review history
+Git — version control and review

-Each tool appears only where it serves a clear purpose in the workflow.
+All tools are used in direct support of the system, not for demonstration only.

 Professional Mindset

-I approach machine learning as an engineering discipline.

-I optimize for clarity before complexity.

-I validate assumptions early to reduce downstream risk.

-I treat metrics as indicators, not goals.
+I treat customer support ML systems as decision-support tools.

+I focus on reducing operational friction, not maximizing metrics.

+I value interpretability for trust and debugging.

+I validate models against real failure cases.

-I document decisions so others can review or challenge them.
+I document assumptions so teams can evolve the system safely.

-My work prioritizes correctness, transparency, and maintainability over novelty.
+My goal is to deliver ML systems that support teams can rely on and understand.

-Contact
+## Contact
 GitHub: [https://github.com/your-github-username](https://github.com/marcndo)

 Email: ndowahmarcel@gmail.com